How does normative ethics develop a framework for defining right and wrong?

 CONSEQUENTIALISM

-Consequentialism starts as a relatively logical school of normative ethics, but quickly loses itself in the weeds.
+Consequentialism starts as a relatively logical school of normative ethics, but it quickly loses itself in the weeds.
 Adherents cannot agree on basic terms but do agree that it's too complicated to be of any practical purpose.
 In general, it states that an act is good if it results in good.
 Unfortunately, that's where consensus ends.

 What is good?

 Consequentialists can't agree.
-Is it increased pleasure, or decreased pain?
-Protection of rights, or advancement of the state?
+Is it increased pleasure or decreased pain?
+Protection of rights or advancement of the state?
 Hedonism, personal preference, or well-being?

 Good for whom?